General physical fitness rhythmic gymnastics. Work program of the general physical training section for rhythmic gymnastics. Showcases are welcome

 1. Menkhin Yu.V.
 Physical training in gymnastics. - M.: FIS, 1989.

-2. Smolevsky V.M., Gaverdovsky K.K.
-Gymnastics. - Kyiv: Olympic Literature, 1999.\
+2. Smolevsky V.M., Gaverdovsky K).K.
+Gymnastics. - Kyiv: Olympic literature, 1999.\

 Z. Artistic gymnastics / Ed.
-Yu.K.Gaverdovsky, V.M.Smolevsky.
-Moscow: Fis, 1979.
+Yu.K.
+Gaverdovsky, V.M.
+Smolevsky.
+M.: Fis, 1979.

-1. Dates and venue of the competition:
+1. Dates and place of the competition:

 1. Ensuring the safety of participants and spectators: